 Northern Bahr al Ghazal is inhabited by the agro-pastoralist Dinka and the farmer Jo Luo/ Jur Chol.
 The latter are linguistically related to the Shilluk, Pari, Acholi and Anyuak.
-The Dinka Malual populate the northern belt from Aweil east towards Warrap.
+The Dinka Malual populate the northern belt from Aweil east towards Warrap76.
 Dinka Abiem and Dinka Palieth live in the southern and eastern part of the state.
-Historically, Rizeigat from South Darfur and Misseriya from Southern Kordofan travel to the area around the Bahr al Arab (Kiir) River in October to access
+Historically, Rizeigat from South Darfur and Misseriya from Southern Kordofan travel to the area around the Bahr al Arab (Kiir) River in October to access pasture and water.

 The area around the Bahr al Arab (Kiir) river between Northern Bahr al Ghazal and South Darfur is the richest grazing area in the region and crucial for the nomadic Arab tribes of Southern Kordofan and South Darfur and the Dinka Malual of Northern Bahr al Ghazal.
 Livelihoods have been pressurised by growing competition for resources since droughts in surrounding areas in the 80s and 90s.
 In addition, changes in land usage and the conflict in Darfur have made this fertile region increasingly attractive.

 During the second civil war Arab nomads were mobilized in support of the government.
 Since the CPA was signed, both SAF and the SPLA have continued this practice.
-This has seriously compromised relations between local communities During the war the countryside was under SPLA control but Aweil and the railway line remained in government hands.
+This has seriously compromised relations between local communities.
+During the war the countryside was under SPLA control but Aweil and the railway line remained in government hands.
 Today Northern Bahr al Ghazal is under SPLM jurisdiction and South Darfur under NCP.

-The Dinka Malual live in the current counties of Aweil North and West (Malual).
+- Participant contributiion, National Forum on Reconciliation and Peace-building, Khartoum, 28th July 2010 - 6 The Dinka Malual live in the current counties of Aweil North and West (Malual).
 The Dinka Abiem live in Aweil East (also called Abiem), and the Dinka Palieth live in Aweil South.
 The Luo live in Aweil Centre and Aweil South.
 See Harragin, 2007